3 Things to do in Fall River, Massachusetts

 Additional Things to do in the area

 Take a nature walk at Copicut Woods – This small state park features several easy miles of hiking trails.
 It’s also a great place for snowshoeing during the winter season.
-It’s incredibly quiet here without a crowd in sight!
+It’s incredibly quiet here with an attractive lack of tourist traffic.
 Copicut is the perfect escape from the city congestion if you desire a quiet relaxing place – it’s crazy this peaceful oasis is so close to the city.
+Address: Indian Town Rd.

-Try a homemade perogi at Patti’s Perogi – I love perogis and Patti’s has more variety than you would ever find at a local grocery store.
-They also have tasty potato pancakes!
+Try a homemade pierogi at Patti’s Pierogi – I love perogies and Patti’s has more variety than you would ever find at a local grocery store.
+They also serve tasty potato pancakes!
+Address: 1019 S. Main